JamesWP/nomic/active_rules.md

 a proposal, the Speaker shall assign the proposal a number and distribute the proposal along with its number to all players

-(Speaker's note: issueing a pull request counts as submitting it to the speaker.)
+(Speaker's note: issuing a pull request counts as submitting it to the speaker.)

 ##205 Mutable - Voting period